 Every year, the kids and I wreck the dining room creating handmade Christmas decorations for them to give their teachers (yes, I’m that tight).
 We generally use some kind of process art technique to create them as I like the freedom it gives.
-Last year we had a go at making alcohol ink baubles, here’s how we got on.
+Alcohol ink is one of my favourite process art materials and last year we had a go at making alcohol ink baubles, here’s how we got on.

 Equipment you’ll need